jeremite/springit/README.md

 # Springit

-This is a reddit clone build using Spring Boot
+This is a reddit clone build using Spring Boot;